serengil/deepface/README.md

 ## Translations

-You can also read a translated version of deepface tutorials in [Chinese (深臉)](https://zhuanlan.zhihu.com/p/151403935).
+You can also read a translated version of deepface tutorials in [Chinese (深臉)](https://zhuanlan.zhihu.com/p/151403935) or [Turkish](https://bilisim.io/2020/03/26/deepface-python-icin-yuz-tanima-ve-demografi-analizi-iskeleti/).

 ## Disclaimer